racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Installation/Home.md

 * [cURL][curl]: `apt-get install curl`

-## Installing PyLabs 5
+## Installing Pylabs 5

-To install PyLabs 5 only, follow the steps as described below:
+To install Pylabs 5 only, follow the steps as described below:

 1. Get root privileges: `sudo su`
 2. Launch the installer with the following command: